jgrey4296/jsRete/README.md

 `testAction` is the name of the rule.
 The Object that follows provides `values`,`arith`,`regexs`,`timing` and `priority` fields:

 #### values
+The values field holds an array of tuples: `[ name, value ]` that will form the object the action uses. eg: `values : [[ "message", "test message" ]]` will create a proposed action with a `payload` object: `{ message : "test message" }`.

 #### arith
+The arith field holds triples of `[ VALUE, OPERATOR, AMOUNT ]`.
+The modifications specified use the arithmetic operators defined in [`js/ReteArithmeticActions.js`](https://github.com/jgrey4296/jsRete/blob/master/js/ReteArithmeticActions.js) (and can be extended as such).
+They are applied after the creation of the payload object (ie: the values from the previous section).

 #### regexs
+Regex operations are similar to arithmetic operations, just for string manipulation instead. the regex field is an array of 5-tuples, of the form `[ VALUE, REGEX, OPTIONS, REPLACE]`.
+The result is essentially value.

 #### timing
+The timing array holds values o determine the (i)nvalidate, (p)erform, and (u)nperform offsets. ie: An action is proposed at time `t`, and will be invalidated/removed from the proposed set at time t+i.
+If the proposed action is chosen to be scheduled at time t', then the action will actually take place at t'+p, and an automated cleaned (eg: retraction) will occur at time t'+p+u.

 #### priority
+Priority provides one heuristic for selecting which proposed action form the proposed action set should be performed.

 ### The Conflict set
 When a rule's conditions are met, the actions are triggered.
 Actions do not act immediately, instead they propose an action, which can be found in the retenet's `proposedActions` object.
 You can inspect these, and call the retenet's `scheduleAction` method using the proposedActions `id` field.